 Jenn Brown earned undergraduate degrees in Physics and Applied Science & Chemical Engineering from Westminster College (Fulton, MO) and Washington University in St. Louis, respectively.
-After completing three amazing laboratory internships at Fisk University, Harvard University, and the Stanford Linear Accelerator Center, she decided to pursue a path toward promoting educational opportunities for other students.
+After completing three amazing laboratory internships at Fisk University, Harvard University and the Stanford Linear Accelerator Center, she decided to pursue a path toward promoting educational opportunities for other students.
 In May 2012, she completed the College Student Personnel (M.S.) program at Western Illinois University and then spent the next four years as a Residence Hall Coordinator in the University of Missouri’s Department of Residential Life.
 As a professional, Jenn aspires to motivate, encourage, support, advocate for, challenge, and learn with students along their educational journey.
-This is a formal and informal process, as Jenn works with students and interacts with students in Columbia, MO community, at large.
+This is a formal and informal process, as Jenn works with students and interacts with students in Columbia, Missouri, community, at large.
 Women’s basketball games, live performances, outdoor adventures, local restaurants, and exploring new places are just a few of the things that keep her busy.

 Senior Office Support Specialist

 Katie Hays is an actor turned finance manager with a BFA in Theater Arts from Stephens College.
-Upon graduating, Katie quickly learned that the actor’s life was not for her and forayed in sales, childcare, and auto parts delivery before discovering that she enjoys crunching numbers for a living.
+Upon graduating, Katie quickly learned that the actor’s life was not for her and forayed in sales, childcare and auto parts delivery before discovering that she enjoys crunching numbers for a living.
 She was even a starving artist for all of six months before settling down at the University.
 Not to neglect her first love, Katie has spent much of her spare time working with nearly a dozen local arts organizations on and off stage as well as through classes, workshops, and special events.
-In 2015 she was elected to the Board of Directors at Columbia Entertainment Company (CEC) and soon after accepted the position of Acting Artistic Director for the theater – a role she still fills.
+In 2015, she was elected to the Board of Directors at Columbia Entertainment Company (CEC) and soon after accepted the position of Acting Artistic Director for the theater – a role she still fills.
 Additionally, Katie worked closely with True/False Film Festival for four years as Venue Coordinator and House Manager.
 Outside of the office, and when not at the theater, Katie spends her time relaxing with friends, talking about books she plans to read but never does, and taking weekend adventures.

-Student Worker - PR & Marketing
+PR & Marketing Student Worker

-IMSD-EXPRESS Undergraduate Coordinator
+IMSD-EXPRESS Undergraduate Director

 Brian Booton serves as the Undergraduate Director for the University of Missouri’s IMSD EXPRESS (Initiative for Maximizing Student Diversity – Exposure to Research for Science Students) Program funded by the National Institutes of Health via NIGMS.
 His wholistic intervention strategies draw upon his 25 years of higher education experience in positive coaching, academic advising, admissions, as well as new student orientation programs.
 Brian’s passion and effectiveness for creating successful programs aimed at implementing inclusion and diversity initiatives is highly regarded by his students and colleagues.
 At MU, he has been awarded the Chancellor’s Inclusive Excellence Award, the Division of Student Affairs Excellence in Education Award, and was named the MU NAACP Chapter’s Booker T. Washington Organization Advisor of the Year among other awards.
 He is often asked to consult and present on his undergraduate Peer Mentoring training program.
 Brian has recently presented workshops at the Understanding Interventions that Broaden Participation in Research Careers Conference, as well as the Mentoring Institute’s Annual Conference at the University of New Mexico.